 What is MPC Formula (Marginal Propensity To Consume)?

-The formula for marginal propensity to consume (MPC) refers to the increase in consumer spending owing to the increase in disposable income.
+The formula for marginal propensity to consume (MPC) is the increase in consumer spending owing to the increase in disposable income.
 The MPC formula is derived by dividing the change in consumer spending (ΔC) by the change in disposable income (ΔI).

 MPC formula is represented as,